 Tivnu is a nine month Jewish gap year program in Portland, Oregon.
 Participants live together, create community, discover the Pacific Northwest, and explore connections between Jewish life and social justice with their heads, hands, and hearts.

-At Tivnu: Building Justice, we are driven by a sense of commitment to the Jewish concept of tzedakah.
+At Tivnu: Building Justice, we are driven by our of commitment to the Jewish concept of tzedakah.
 Often mistranslated as charity, the term derives from the Hebrew word for justice and fairness.
 Our goal is not to “give” our time and energy to those who are “less fortunate,” but to work together with others for a better world for us all.
-This is our understanding of the meaning of service.
-We believe that it is important for Jews to engage in social justice work not just as individuals, but as representatives of the Jewish community in partnership with other communities.
-We act from the conviction that housing is a human right and a cornerstone of a life of stability, dignity, and opportunity.
+We act from the conviction that housing, food security, environmental justice, education, and the overall health of neighborhoods and communities are human rights.

 To learn more about Tivnu’s philosophy, read Our Story.